Employment BOOST College Scholarships

 - Current school transcripts which display a GPA of 3.6 or above.

 - Letter of acceptance from a college educational program the applicant plans on attending in the fall semester, or proof of current enrollment in a United States-based two- or four-year college or university.

 - Letter of reference from a current or former teacher or employer.
 The letter must include the writer’s full name, address, phone number, and email address, and be typed.

 - 500- to 1,000-word essay meeting the criteria based on the scholarship the student is applying for.
 The essay must be typed and have the applicant’s full contact information displayed on each page, including full name, address, phone number, email address, and intended or current major.

-Applications are accepted between January 1 to June 1 of each year and must be received within the time frame to be considered eligible to be awarded that year.
-Any applications received outside of these dates will not be considered.
-Scholarship awards must be used for the following fall semester of each year in which they are received.
+Applications are accepted year-round, with quarterly deadlines of April 1st, July 1st, October 1st, and January 1st and must be received within the time frame to be considered eligible to be awarded that quarter.
+Scholarship awards must be used for the following semester of each year in which they are received.

 Financial aid winners will be notified by the contact information provided, by phone and email.
 Winners will receive a $1,000 check that may be used to cover college or university education expenses of the student’s choice.